BrailleRAP building manual

 • 2 smooth bars Ø 8mm, length: 330mm

-• Thread the bars halfway through the outside of the crate.
+• Push the bars halfway through the outside of the frame.

 _images/BrailleRAP-V5.89.jpg